AnyBody/tutorials/Scaling/lesson3.md

 View helps to see the name of the object.
 :::

-However, it still possible to improve the fitting of the femur surfaces and, thus, improve the accuracy of the model.
+However, it is still possible to improve the fitting of the femur surfaces and, thus, improve the accuracy of the model.
 Looking at the Model View you can notice that the red and yellow surfaces are slightly different, e.g. at the femoral head region.
 This is caused by the nature of the interpolation and a low number of control points.